Electrical Technology Registration

 The program provides both day and evening classes to allow for full-time day work and part-time night school.
 First-time students to the Electrical Program are required to complete the steps below in order to register for electrical classes at Long Beach City College.

-Note: Students must complete the college assessment and orientation process in addition to the Electrical Technology Orientation.
-All three must be completed prior to registering for classes.
+Note: Students must complete the Electrical Technology Orientation prior to registering for classes.

 Step 1: Complete the Admissions Application